qilingframework/rtfd.io/docs/ida.md

         return hook
 ```

-Note taht the hook list is returned since the plugin will delete user's hooks after each action.
+Note that the hook list is returned since the plugin will delete user's hooks after each action.

 Below are the screenshots when user tries to step an instruction